fivetran/fivetran_sdk/tools/connector-tester/README.md

 - gRPC server is running for the particular example (see [example readme's](/examples/connector/))
 - Docker version > 4.23.0

-## Steps
+## How To Run

 1. Pull the latest docker image from [it5t/fivetran-sdk-connector-tester](https://hub.docker.com/repository/docker/it5t/fivetran-sdk-connector-tester/general) on Docker Hub

 2. Run a container using the image with the following command.
-Make sure to map a local directory for storing files that the tool generates by replacing `<local-data-folder>` in the command.
+Make sure to map a local directory for storing files that the tool generates by replacing `<local-data-folder>` in the command, and replace <version> with the version of the image you pulled.

 ```
-docker run --mount type=bind,source=<local-data-folder>,target=/data -a STDIN -a STDOUT -a STDERR -it -e GRPC_HOSTNAME=host.docker.internal --network=host fivetran-sdk-connector-tester
+docker run --mount type=bind,source=<local-data-folder>,target=/data -a STDIN -a STDOUT -a STDERR -it -e GRPC_HOSTNAME=host.docker.internal --network=host it5t/fivetran-sdk-connector-tester:<version>

 ```